Online Publications & Resources

 Center for Women & Enterprise

-The Center for Women & Enterprise is a non-profit organization that helps women in Massachusetts and Rhode Island to start and grow their own businesses.
-The Center partners with the RI Developmental Disabilities Council to offer classes in small business development for people with intellectual and developmental disabilities.
+The Center for Women & Enterprise is a nonprofit organization that helps women in Massachusetts and Rhode Island start and grow their own businesses.
+The center partners with the RI Developmental Disabilities Council to offer classes in small business development for people with intellectual and developmental disabilities.

 • Online Resource